vglazer/vglazer.github.io/_posts/2018-09-02-blas-lapack.md

 "abstraction penalty", and thus even slower than BLAS implementatinos tuned for particular architectures such as OpenBLAS, MTL or BLIS.

-## Which BLAS to Use
+## So Which BLAS should I Use?
-Based on the above, I would suggest the following waterfall to maximize performance without sacrificing redistribution rights:
+Based on my research so far, I would do the following:

 * If you are on a Mac, use vecLib
-* Otherwise, use OpenBLAS if you are on Intel or AMD
+* Otherwise, if you have an Intel CPU, use OpenBLAS or MTK
+* If you have an AMD CPU, use OpenBLAS or BLIS + libflame
 * For all other architectures such as ARM, use ATLAS
+* Avoid the reference BLAS implementation from Netlib
+* Avoid uBLAS

+These are just rules of thumb meant to maximize performance without sacrificing redistribution rights.
+I suggested using vecLib on Macs mostly as a matter of convenience; I have no idea how it's performance compares to say OpenBLAS, but it would be interesting to check.
+Similarly, it's not clear to me whether MTK and BLIS outperform OpenBLAS on Intel and AMD, respectively, or whether OpenBLAS outperforms ATLAS on those architectures.